-- Work with key partners to identify ways of improving transition rates between primary and secondary schools - Review our transport policy to explore ways of reducing travel times for learners with the furthest to travel. - Develop ways to measure linguistic progression for Monmouthshire learners attending Welsh medium secondary education in other Local authorities. - Through our commissioned service, continue to provide advice and support to schools to increase the amount of Welsh learning provision on offer. - Continue to maximise the opportunity for grant funding to increase Welsh medium provision within Monmouthshire. - Review our processes for the categorisation of new primary schools in Monmouthshire to support further increases in Welsh medium provision in line with revised guidance. - Continue to collaborate with other Local Authorities to secure continuity in Welsh provision into key stages 3 and 4.
+- Work with sixth forms, further education colleges and apprenticeship providers to clearly identify progression targets for Welsh-medium learners. - Secure staffing to deliver the Youth Service Year 6 transition programme in Welsh to learners in Welsh-medium primary schools. - Through our commissioned service, continue to provide advice and support to schools to increase the amount of Welsh language learning provision on offer. - Continue to maximise the opportunity to secure additional grant funding to increase Welsh-medium provision within Monmouthshire. - Review our processes to categorise the language of new primary schools to support further increases in the number of schools able to provide a Welshmedium education within Monmouthshire.
+This will include supporting schools who wish to become bilingual or fully Welsh-medium over a period of years. - We will encourage more schools to release staff to attend the Welsh Government Sabbatical Programme to strengthen the development of Welsh language in English-medium schools. - Continue to work in partnership with other Local Authorities and colleges to secure greater continuity in Welsh-language provision into key stages 3, 4 and 5.